 - Providing the SLT and the Board with timely status reports on projects

-- Establishing policies and procedures to maximize the efficient management of programs
+- Establishing policies and procedures to efficiently manage the program

 - Providing leadership, coaching and feedback to Program staff, supporting their work in the areas of pursing investment opportunities and managing current grants

 - Developing Foundation activities to foster the expansion of collaborative networks of grantees and other allied organizations